Cdubs61/Survey-Form-Project/README.md

 ## Getting Started

-This form is not Live.
+This form can be viewed live at https://cdubs61.github.io/Survey-Form-Project/

 If you want to run this project locally, follow these steps: